The Amazing Jeckel Brothers: Lyrical themes

-During the two years between The Great Milenko and The Amazing Jeckel Brothers, Insane Clown Posse had become nationally known, but were not taken very seriously.
-While the controversy over The Great Milenko allowed the duo to attract the attention of Island Records, it also attracted Insane Clown Posse to public criticism for their style and lyrics.
-Bruce recalls the period as an angry era for the group due to all of the negativity directed toward them.
-He says that they "used to keep two piles of press at [their] office.
-One pile was all the positive press [they've] gotten, which was under an inch tall.
-Then [they] had the negative press pile, which was spilling over the side of a full basket."
-As a result, The Amazing Jeckel Brothers was recorded as a release for their anger.
+Between the releases of The Great Milenko and The Amazing Jeckel Brothers, the Insane Clown Posse achieved national notoriety, though they struggled to be taken seriously.
+While the controversy surrounding Milenko secured them a deal with Island Records, it also invited a wave of public criticism regarding their style and lyrics.
+Joseph Bruce recalls this as an "angry era" for the duo, fueled by relentless negativity.
+He noted that the group kept two piles of press clippings at their office: "One pile was all the positive press [we've] gotten, which was under an inch tall.
+Then [we] had the negative press pile, which was spilling over the side of a full basket."
+Consequently, The Amazing Jeckel Brothers was conceived as an outlet for that accumulated frustration.

-The Amazing Jeckel Brothers focuses on the 9 circles of hell, and the morality of man as he is torn between righteousness and evil.
-Jack "the sinister" and Jake "the just" (bad and good) emerge from the flame of a candle to determine the fate of the dead.
-The Jeckel Brothers juggle fire balls.
-For every sin committed during the mortal life of the dead, another ball is added.
-Jack attempts to throw Jake curves in an attempt to see a ball drop.
-If a soul witnesses Jake drop one of the balls, it will be damned to hell.
-Souls who see Jake successfully complete the act ascend to heaven.
+Lyrically, The Amazing Jeckel Brothers focuses on the 9 circles of hell, and the morality of man as he is torn between righteousness and evil.
+In the canon of the band's "Dark Carnival" mythology, the titular brothers—Jack "the sinister" and Jake "the just"—emerge from the flame of a candle to determine the fate of the dead.
+The Jeckel Brothers juggle fire balls, and when judging a soul, they add a ball for every sin that that individual committed during their mortal life.
+Jack attempts to disrupt Jake and cause him drop a ball.
+If a soul witnesses a ball drop, they are damned to hell, but if they see Jake successfully complete the act, they will ascend to heaven.